 Yes.
 Since it is the admitting diagnosis code that determines whether admission/concurrent review needs to be performed, it is very important that the admitting diagnosis be precise and that it is confirmed that the ICD-9-CM diagnosis code is listed on HFS’ Attachment A, B, or C. Although a different primary or principal diagnosis may be established or confirmed during the course of the hospitalization, the original admitting diagnosis does not change.
 The admitting diagnosis for review must match the admitting diagnosis reported on the hospital claim to HFS.

 1e) Does a review request still need to be submitted if the patient’s admitting diagnosis is not reviewable, but a secondary or principle diagnosis is?

 No, it is only the admitting diagnosis that determines if the hospitalization is subject to review.
-The admitting diagnosis is as defined in the UB-92/UB-04 Billing Manual.
-It is provided by the physician.
-It is recommended that the hospital submit its review request to eQHealth Solutions within 24 hours of the patient’s admission, or as soon thereafter as possible, if the admitting diagnosis is on HFS’ Attachment A, B, or C. eQHealth Solutions provides Coding Job Aids which list HFS’ admitting diagnosis codes subject to review in numerical and alphabetical order.
-The Coding Job Aids are posted on eQHealth’s Website homepage.
+The admitting diagnosis is defined in the UB-92/UB-04 Billing Manual and is provided by the physician as the chief reason the patient was admitted into inpatient care.
+It is recommended that the hospital submit its review request to eQHealth Solutions within 24 hours of the patient’s admission, or soon thereafter, if the admitting diagnosis is subject to review.

 1f) What if the patient’s admitting diagnosis changes while in house?